LKWLaLa/LKWLaLa.github.io/_posts/2016-08-27-Writing-a-Custom-Pagination-Directive.md

 ```

 You'll notice `<my-pagination>` has three attributes:  `all-items`, `current-items`, and `items-per-page`.
-Because I want the directive to be reusable, I am using an **isolate scope**.
-This means the directive will not have access to the scope of any parent controller on the page, and therefore cannot directly read the value of `ctrl.filteredStories`, which is the collection I want to paginate.
-By using the above syntax, I am creating a 2-way binding with the `ctrl.filteredStories` property in the stories controller's scope.
+Because I wanted the directive to be reusable, I chose to use an **isolate scope**.
+This means the directive will not have access to the scope of any parent controller on the page, and therefore cannot directly read the value of `ctrl.filteredStories`, which is the collection to be paginated.
+The above syntax creates a 2-way binding with the `ctrl.filteredStories` property in the stories controller's scope.
 For more on isolate scopes in custom directives (and custom directives in general), check out Dan Wahlin's excellent lesson [here](http://weblogs.asp.net/dwahlin/creating-custom-angularjs-directives-part-2-isolate-scope).

-I've added the additional property `ctrl.displayedItems` onto my original stories controller as well.
-Like `ctrl.filteredStories`, this is 2-way bound to my pagination directive.
-Although the pagination directive's controller will calculate the value of `displayedItems`, this must still be accessible on the stories controller scope, so that it can be used with `ng-repeat` as discussed earlier.
+I also added the additional property `ctrl.displayedItems` onto my original stories controller.
+Like `ctrl.filteredStories`, this is 2-way bound to my pagination directive (see above).
+Although the pagination directive's controller will calculate the value of `ctrl.displayedItems`, this must still be accessible on the stories controller scope, so that it can be used with `ng-repeat` as demonstrated earlier.

-However, the default value set in the stories controller is:
+The default value set in the stories controller is:

 ```javascript
 ctrl.displayedStories = [];
 ```

-*(Side note: Setting this default value to be an empty array actually prevents the page from flashing when it loads, as `ng-repeat` adds items to the DOM before Angular's other directives are linked to the html.)*
+*(Side note: Setting this default value to be an empty array actually prevents the page from flashing when it loads, as `ng-repeat` adds items to the DOM before Angular's other directives are linked to the html.
+Meaning, the `ng-repeat` will execute and display whatever has been passed in before the pagination occurs.)*

 Inside of my pagination directive file, I bind the the values to the directive's scope, and move the pagination logic from the stories controller into the pagination directive's own controller: